 Other reserve - Capital Grants for Investments is funding received pre 2015 from the Scottish Government to fund capital investments.
-This has been moved from retained earnings where it was in the 2019/2020 accounts to a separate reserve in these accounts.
-As the capital is returned to SFTi, the Board of SFT will discuss and agree with Scottish Government regarding any funds to be returned via a distribution to Scottish Government.
+As the capital is returned to SFTi, SFT will return these funds via a distribution to the Scottish Government.

-NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 MARCH 2021 (continued)
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 MARCH 2022 (continued)

-15. Related Party Transactions
+14. Related Party Transactions